abdunnoorshihab/abdunnoorshihab/README.md

 - 🌱 Constantly learning and improving my technical skills
 - 💻 Interested in web, mobile, and software development
-- 📱 Exploring Flutter and Android application development
-- 🤖 Working with Arduino and embedded systems
+- 🤖 Exploring Arduino and embedded systems
 - 🎨 Passionate about technology and creative design
 - 🤝 Open to collaborations and interesting projects